Transformation front kinetics in deformable ferromagnets

 The aim of the present paper is (a) to provide a more general derivation of the entropy production due to propagation of transformation fronts in deformable ferromagnets, without reliance on assumptions regarding material's constitutive behaviour or absence of some dynamic terms, (b) to simplify the governing equations for the case of non-dissipative solids and quasistatistics and to show that solving the latter is equivalent to minimisation of an energy functional, (c) to adapt the cut-finite-element method for resolving transformation fronts' propagation problems in electromagnetic solids, (d) to apply the developments to model qualitatively the twin boundary kinetics in magnetic shape-memory alloys (MSMAs).

 The major physical mechanism of MSMAs' deformation is the propagation of the boundaries between structural domains \cite{Planes2009}, so-called twin-related martensitic variants, as schematically illustrated in figure \ref{fig:msmas}.
 These materials are characterised by high magnetic anisotropy, along which the spin magnetic moments of atoms tend to align.
 Upon application of the external magnetic field, there is a reorientation of the structural domains by movement of the twin boundaries, such that the magnetic anisotropy axes of the domains align with the external magnetic field.
 The application of the mechanical stress, in turn, can also lead to the twin boundary motion.
 Therefore, the mechanical and the magnetic processes are coupled leading to the stress-affected and magnetic-field-affected twin boundary kinetics.
-For MSMAs, it has been modelled using various approaches: the phase-field models, e.g.\ \cite{Mennerich2011,Gebbia2018}, the discussion of which is outside of the scope of the present paper, the sharp-interface models with the kinetics fitted to high-precision experiments, e.g.\ \cite{Faran2011,Faran2013}, and the sharp-interface models with the driving force, acting on the twin boundary, derived by minimisation of the total energy functional, e.g.\ \cite{Wang2014,Wang2016,Wang2016a}.
+For MSMAs, it has been modelled using various approaches: the phase-field models, e.g.\ \cite{Mennerich2011,Gebbia2018}, the sharp-interface models with the kinetics fitted to high-precision experiments, e.g.\ \cite{Faran2011,Faran2013}, and the sharp-interface models with the driving force, acting on the twin boundary, derived by minimisation of the total energy functional, e.g.\ \cite{Wang2014,Wang2016,Wang2016a}.